volcano-sh/volcano/doc/usage/tutorial.md

 ## 4. Create PriorityClass for Pod

-`kar-scheduler` will start pods by their priority in the same QueueJob, pods with higher priority will start first.
+`kube-batch` scheduler will start pods by their priority in the same QueueJob, pods with higher priority will start first.
 Here is sample to show `PriorityClass` usage:

 Create a `priority_1000.yaml` with the following contents: